sync-tv/bootstrap-multiselect/README.md

 ## Additions

-Few options has been add :
+Few options have been add :
     - includeSelectNoneOption
     - selectNoneJustVisible
     - selectNoneText